 Create a Standard Application Process

-It’s also important before you start reviewing tenants that you set a standard application process.
+Also, before you start reviewing applicants, set a standard application process.
 Creating a uniform process all potential tenants must follow allows you to stay organized and better compare potential tenants (since you’re collecting the same information from each applicant).

 Your application should include the following: